JockLawrie/JuliaFromScratch.jl/README.md

    This intro is for version 1.0.0.
 Although released in 2018, it is still valid code.
    More features have been added since, but the core features are here.

-2. Try some of the exercises from the [DataFrames.jl](https://dataframes.juliadata.org/stable/) documentation.
+2. Get started with data manipulation by trying some of the exercises from the [DataFrames.jl](https://dataframes.juliadata.org/stable/) documentation.